Purchase Furniture Journal entry is to record asset purchases.

 The Mode of Payment here is a Cheque, and the common practice of recording financial transactions is through Bank GL.

-Furniture GL and Bank GL will be debited and credited respectively to record this transaction of buying office furniture by Cheque.
+Furniture GL and Bank GL will be debited and credited to record this transaction of buying office furniture by Cheque.

 Is furniture debit or credit in the trial balance?

-Is Furniture and fixtures debit?
+Is Furniture and fixtures a debit?

 Yes, Furniture and Fixtures will be debited as an asset GL.